How flag football can help you pay for college

 Don’t fumble the FAFSA

-The FAFSA application opens each year on Oct.
-1. It’s super important to file it as soon as possible because some aid is awarded first-come, first served.
-Also, schools will use the FAFSA to put together financial packages, states use it to determine eligibility for state aid, and it’s required for a lot of scholarship applications.
+The FAFSA® typically opens October 1 every year, but due to new changes in the application, the opening date has been pushed to December 2023 for this year only.
+It’s super important to file it as soon as possible because some aid is awarded first-come, first served.
+Also, schools will use the FAFSA® to put together financial packages, states use it to determine eligibility for state aid, and it’s required for a lot of scholarship applications.